Blog

 Crucially, these stearates are frequently derived from animal fat (tallow).

 Furthermore, many biodegradable plastics are manufactured using cornstarch or gelatin.
-When a cat licks a grocery bag, their phenomenally sensitive nose and tongue are actually detecting microscopic traces of animal fat and organic protein.
+When a cat licks a grocery bag, their sensitive nose and tongue are detecting microscopic traces of animal fat and organic protein.
 To them, the plastic bag smells faintly like a bizarre, crinkly piece of meat.

 2. The Sensory Experience: Texture and Sound